Elephants should be free.

 - Wisconsin

-The Los Angeles Zoo currently holds 2 Asian elephants in captivity: Billy and Tina.
-The key issues at this facility include an ongoing active captive breeding program, participating in the international elephant trade, and a lack of space for the elephants in their care.
+The Buttonwood Park Zoo currently holds one Asian elephant in captivity.
+The key issues at this facility include a lack of space for the elephant in their care and lack of social opportunities for its lone elephant.

 Take Action Today